Trusted WordPress tutorials, when you need them most.

 WordPress multisite is a core WordPress feature that allows users to create multiple websites using the same WordPress installation.

-However, after a while, some users may feel that one or more of their sites under a multisite install could benefit from their own single install.
+After using WordPress multisite for a while, some users may feel that one or more of their sites could benefit from having a separate single install.

-• You may want to restructure and disband multisite by moving individual sites to their own installation.
-For example, companies running regional sites under multisite network want to break it into single installs.
+• Restructuring the multisite network: You may want to reorganize or disband a multisite network by moving individual sites to their own installations.
+For example, companies that run regional sites under a multisite network might decide to separate them for easier management or to target specific markets more effectively.

-That being said, here are the steps you need to follow to easily extract a site from a multisite network to its own WordPress install.
+Here are the steps to easily extract a site from a multisite network to its own WordPress install.

 Step 1: Getting Started

-To move a website from a WordPress multisite network, you’ll need a domain name.
+You’ll need a domain name to move a website from a WordPress multisite network.

-If you already have a domain name where you want to install a single site, then you are good to go.
+You are good to go if you already have a domain name on which you want to install a single site.

 If you don’t have a separate domain name, you’ll need to register and add a new domain name to your hosting account.